janardanchavan/House-Price-Prediction-Using-Regularization/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@janardanchavan] - feel free to contact me!

 <!-- Optional -->